safiyaRafi/mini-employment-project/README.md

 The full interactive API documentation consists of schemas and examples.
 - **Swagger UI**: `http://localhost:5000/api-docs`

+- **Postman Collection**: A `postman_collection.json` file is included in the root directory.
+Import it into Postman to test APIs.
+  - *Tip*: Run the "Login" request first.
+It automatically saves the token for subsequent requests.

 ### Key Endpoints
 - `POST /api/auth/login`: Login
 - `GET /api/employees`: List employees (query: page, limit, search)